 For women researchers aiming for an academic career in science

 Are you aiming for an academic career in science?
-This pilot 2-day course will help you think in detail about what you want from an academic career, and about how to start to take control and design your own pathway.
-Participants will:
+This 3-day course will help you think in detail about what you want from an academic career, and about how to start to take control and design your own pathway.

-Pathways is being piloted initially in the science divisions and is open to research staff and DPhil students in their third year and above who self-identify as female.
+Pathways is open to research staff and DPhil students in their third year and above who self-identify as female.

 If you self-identify as male and would be interested in attending a personal development programme, please see details of the Navigator programme: https://www.mpls.ox.ac.uk/training/course-programme-for-graduate-students/navigator-development-programme-for-men

 Alison Trinder, Researcher Training Adviser for the MPLS Division

 12th and 13th February, and 12th March 2019.
 All days will run 9.00 - 5.30

 The Researcher Development Framework (RDF) provides a framework for planning and supporting the personal, professional and career development of graduate students and research staff.
 See the the following for more details:

 The Researcher Development Framework page

 The Researcher Training Tool (click on Researcher Development)